Ar0nJames/Robotics2_JacobianandPT_Group5_Cartesian-Manipulator_2024/README.md

 ## Abstract 🗃️
 <a name="abstract"></a>
 <div align="center">
-  <p>In this article, we will discuss the Cartesian Manipulator, detailing all of its components.
-Also known as a rectilinear or gantry robot, a Cartesian Manipulator operates using the Cartesian coordinate system and features three linear joints (or a combination thereof) along the X, Y, and Z axes.</p>

-  <p>Later in the article, we will delve into topics such as the Jacobian Matrix, Differential equations and the Path and Trajectory of the Cartesian Manipulator.
-Included are some description, computaion and videos related to these topics to aid in clarification and understanding.</p>
+  <p>This project focuses on the development and analysis of a Cartesian Manipulator, detailing its components and operational principles.
+The deliverables include recorded demonstration videos, code for path and trajectory planning for two specific tasks—pick and place, and welding—and the implementation of a GUI featuring a velocity calculator and path and trajectory planning functionalities.
+The project portfolio, documented in the README, encompasses an abstract, an introduction, and detailed descriptions and computations related to the Jacobian Matrix and differential equations of the Cartesian Manipulator.
+Additionally, it provides a comprehensive guide on path and trajectory planning, complete with the associated programs and references.</p>
 </div>

 ## Introduction ➡️

 <a name="introduction"></a>

-**
+The Cartesian Manipulator, also known as a rectilinear or gantry robot, operates using the Cartesian coordinate system, characterized by three linear joints that move along the X, Y, and Z axes.
+This project delves into the development and analysis of the Cartesian Manipulator, offering an in-depth look at its components and operational principles.

+Historically, Cartesian manipulators emerged in the mid-20th century as versatile tools for industrial automation, benefiting from their straightforward design and ease of control.
+Initially employed in applications such as material handling and machining, these robots have evolved to perform more complex tasks, including precise assembly and intricate welding operations.
+The simplicity and reliability of Cartesian manipulators have made them a staple in various manufacturing processes, providing a foundation for more advanced robotic systems.

+In this project, we aim to provide a comprehensive understanding of the Cartesian Manipulator through recorded demonstration videos, code for path and trajectory planning for specific tasks like pick and place and welding, and the development of a GUI with a velocity calculator and path and trajectory planning functionalities.
+The project's portfolio, detailed in the README, includes an abstract, an introduction, and thorough descriptions and computations related to the Jacobian Matrix and differential equations of the Cartesian Manipulator.
+Additionally, it offers a complete guide on path and trajectory planning, accompanied by the relevant programs and references.

 </div>